 We first profiled China BAK as a short back in June, noting that the company would likely have to issue equity.
-Well, it did, recently closing a $20 million offering.
-But while that financing has helped the stock recover, it can't solve China BAK's most fundamental problem: a dramatic lack of cash flow.
+Well, it did, closing a $20 million offering a few months back.
+But even that financing can't solve China BAK's most fundamental problem: a dramatic lack of cash flow.

 This is a bad business in a bad spot, and if you're shorting, you can't ask for much more than that.

 But now that I've given you two solid short ideas, remember what I said at the top: China will be the global economic success story of the next 25 years.
 That means you want to be invested there for the long term.